 - Federal employees' employment claims.
-198 Despite Congress's attempt to statutorily ensure that such claims can be joined in a single action before the CFC, certain statutory employment claims are today within the exclusive jurisdiction of the federal district courts. - Property claims that may be characterized as either takings or tort claims.
-199 - Claims that may be characterized as either tort or contract claims.
-200 - Challenges to agency action that may arise under the Administrative Procedure Act, be characterized as a bid protest, or both.
-201 - Claims against a government agency arising out of conduct that may constitute a breach of contract (cognizable only in the CFC), and also violate the Lanham Act and Federal Tort Claims Act (FTCA) (cognizable only in district court).202 - Claims for monetary and injunctive (including specific performance) relief arising out of the government's violation of a settlement agreement.203
+212 Despite Congress's attempt to statutorily ensure that such claims can be joined in a single action before the CFC, certain statutory employment claims are today within the exclusive jurisdiction of the federal district courts. - Property claims that may be characterized as either takings or tort claims.213 - Claims that may be characterized as either tort or contract claims.
+214 - Challenges to agency action that may arise under the Administrative Procedure Act, be characterized as a bid protest, or both.
+215